Every few months, a new training data platform enters the market promising new innovative features, faster labeling or higher accuracy.

 Price: Free 14-day trial / From $150

 Labelbox is a training data platform built from three core layers that facilitate the entire process from labeling and collaboration to iteration.
-It was created in 2018 and has become one of the most popular data labeling tools.
+It was created in 2018 and has quickly become one of the most popular data labeling tools.

 Labelbox offers AI-enabled labeling tools, labeling automation, human workforce, data management, a powerful API for integration, and a Python SDK for extensibility.